19hours/sg-statutes/Acts/Human Organ Transplant Act.md

 (CHAPTER 131A)

-Unless otherwise stated, the abbreviations used in the references to other Acts and statutory provisions are references to the following Acts and statutory provisions.
+Unless otherwise stated, the abbreviations used in the references to other Acts and statutory provisions are references to the following Act and statutory provisions.
 The references are provided for convenience and are not part of the Act:

 ACT Transplantation and Anatomy 1977